Nevada City, Montana: Present day

-Today, the town is managed by the Montana Heritage Commission, Department of Commerce, State of Montana.
+Today, the town is owned by the State of Montana and managed by the Montana Heritage Commission.
+The town consists of an open-air museum that includes 108 buildings.
+Fourteen buildings are original to the town site.
 Businesses in the town are Alder Gulch Accommodations, Nevada City Hotel and Cabins, Just an Experience Bed and Breakfast, The Star Bakery, and the Nevada City Hotel Coffee Shop.
 Some of the businesses are operational year round, others are operational during the summer season.
 The town has been restored as an outdoor living history historical museum, linked by railroad to the Virginia City Historic District with numerous historic buildings, artifacts, and furnishings.
-It is owned by the State of Montana and operated by the Montana Heritage Commission, with 108 historic buildings from various places around Montana, 14 original Nevada City structures.

-Nevada CIty is also home to North America’s largest collection of automated music machines which can be found in the Nevada City Music Hall (“Nevada City.”).
-The Bovey’s have been collecting the machines since 1940 and many of the machines are in excellent working condition (“Nevada City.”).
+Nevada City is also home to North America’s largest collection of automated music machines which can be found in the Nevada City Music Hall (“Nevada City.”).